iurimb/Bee-Nest-Computer-Vision/README.md

 Because of these specificities, tracking and, most importantly, counting the number of bees that go in and out become a challenging task.
 Hence, I tried different techniques and filters.
 Mainly, I tried: 1) using a line to analyse if the detected bee crossed it from inside out (going out) or the inverse (going in); 2) comparing the first position of detection of each tracked bee to the last; 3) using two points as references and compare the first and last detections of a given bee (tracked) to those points to define if it's going in or out.
 You'll find three source codes correspondently.

-Both methods had their shortcomings due to the nature of the task, but also their successes.
-The methods using two points were, in the end, more effective.
+All methods had their value, but also their shortcomings due to the nature of the task.
+The methods using two points were or even just comparing first to last position were more effective.
+The line method was the most faulty one.
+For it to developed into a full fledged finished product, with the best accuracy possible, more treatment of the data would be required.
+Nonetheless, I believe and deem all of these developments as worthy, and that's why I uploaded the three of them.

-The dataset is custom and is not available online.
-I have only uploaded the main python files and a few 'utils' python codes that I used (for example, video_to_frame).
-I've also uploaded a short video showing results.
+I've uploaded three short videos showing results.

+**OBSERVATIONS**:
+**1)** I used a modified version of the annotator method in "LineZoneAnnotator" to display information on the videos.
+I uploaded my "Line_Zone" file together with the code.
+**2)** I've shared, for now, the original video used for training and testing (reminder: I used the first two minutes for training).
+I've also uploaded the weights of the trained netowrk.
-**OBSERVATION**: I did not have the time to adequately organize the code, I reckon it is a bit messy and there's work to be done there.
+**3)** I did not have the time to adequately organize the code, I reckon it is a bit messy and there's work to be done there.
 I'm currently working on refactoring the personal projects I upload to github.